shriyutha/-Recommendations_with_IBM/README.md

 * User-User Based Collaborative Filtering: building recommendation based on similar user-items interaction.
 * Matrix Factorization: using machine learning approach to building recommendations.
 * Discuss the outcome of the analysis and make recommendations

+## Libraries:

+* pandas
+* numpy
+* matplotlib.pyplot
+* pickle

+## Acknowledgements:

+I wish to thank IBM Watson Studio platform for dataset, and thank Udacity for advice and review.